TheBodger/MMM-RSSFeedReader/README.md

 		position: "top_center",	// This can be any of the regions.
 Best results in center regions.
 		config: {
 			// The config property is optional.
-			// If no config is set, an example calendar is shown.
+			// If no config is set, an example feed is shown based on the default configuration settings below.
 			// See 'Configuration options' for more information.

 			feeds: [